 The second publication, Human Capital Management, is focused upon a brief review of HR, Organizational Psychology, and Global Theories in Economics.
-The primary objective of this work is to ensure that professionals are capable of integrating their knowledge of human development, the evolution of economic civilization, and the practical applications for organizational management.
-This publication is designed to promote further academic and practical investigation into the nature of individual and group behavior within organizations so as to promote personal growth and development for professional purposes.
+The primary objective of this work is to review theories of human development, the evolution of markets, and practical applications for organizational management.

 [. . .]